 And that’s how humble sweatpants were transformed from baggy, grey gym wear to stylish, form-fitting fashion statements.
-Of course, traditional sweats are still very much with us – but they’ve become available in more comfortable styles, while their fashionable cousins are seen everywhere from coffee houses and supermarkets, to parent-teacher meetings and many nightclubs.
+Of course, traditional sweats are still very much with us – but they’ve become available in more comfortable styles.
+At the same time, their fashionable cousins are seen everywhere, from coffee houses and supermarkets to parent-teacher meetings and many nightclubs.

 The evolution of athleisure clothing has had a greater effect on women’s fashion than on men’s; a quick glance down any city street will make that clear.
-But even time-honored men’s grey sweatpants have gotten a makeover, with greater comfort and more styles than ever before.
+But even time-honoured men’s grey sweatpants have gotten a makeover, with greater comfort and more styles than ever before.
 Top designers even offer “skinny sweatpants” and “cropped sweatpants” for men.
-The former are the tapered, form-fitting sweatpants previously considered appropriate only in a women’s yoga class, while the latter are what we’d call “Capri” pants for women.
+The former is the tapered, form-fitting sweatpants previously considered appropriate only in a women’s yoga class, while the latter is what we’d call “Capri” pants for women.

 Types of Men’s Sweatpants